 For starters, it is beyond doubt that BJJ posses the techniques to defend yourself and your loved ones in a violent scenario.
-Actually, the arts very roots are in self defense.
+Actually, the arts very roots are in self-defense.
 In the old days, the Gracies challenged everyone and anyone to Vale Tudo fight.
 The point was to prove that BJJ reigns supreme over all other martial arts.
 So, if Jiu-Jitsu tops every martial art than it should be easy to use it against untrained opponents.
 Well, things are not quite that easy.

 BJJ Self Defense Training

 First and foremost, let’s tackle the elephant in the room – BJJ works!
-BJJ self defense is very applicable in the real-world for every category of people.
+BJJ self-defense is very applicable in the real world for every category of people.
 The only trick is to train specifically for it.
-The sports aspect of the art has taken over it so much, that self defense is often put in the background.
+The sports aspect of the art has taken over it so much, that self-defense is often put in the background.
 It is not that most of the techniques that are regularly practiced do not work.
 It is the mindset that needs to be trained.
-Although the techniques are the same, the BJJ sports and BJJ self defense mindsets are very different.
+Although the techniques are the same, the BJJ sports and BJJ self-defense mindsets are very different.

-BJJ has the unique opportunity to allow people to train live.
+BJJ has a unique opportunity to allow people to train live.
 By that, I mean that sparring is done in a controlled fashion that is as close to a real fight as possible, Now, technically, whether it is a BJJ or MMA fight or a real one, the technical aspect remains the same.
 However, in a real fight, there are no points, no tapping, and no referee to protect you.
 That said, the techniques you know will work – it is your mind that needs to be in sync with the situation.
-This is why self defense training has to be a part of every academy’s curriculum.
+This is why self-defense training has to be a part of every academy’s curriculum.

-On a different not, BJJ is highly reliable in a self defense scenario thanks to the nature of the art.
+On a different not, BJJ is highly reliable in a self-defense scenario thanks to the nature of the art.
 While striking is often an uncertain endeavor, despite experience and knowledge, joint locks and chokes are better.
 They offer a high percentage of success while minimizing the risk thanks to distance management.
 According to John Machado “The majority of the self-defense moves involving pain compliance function by crushing a muscle or extending a joint in an uncomfortable direction”.
-You just need be sure you know what you want to do and to what extent.
+You just need to be sure you know what you want to do and to what extent.